mohammadshadan/Getting-And-Cleaning-Data/README.md

 After completing the above stpes, you can run the run_analysis.R script

 **Output** :
-Output of the R script will be a tidy data set named "tidydata.csv" in the same working directory
+Output of the R script will be a tidy data set named [tidydata.csv](https://github.com/mohammadshadan/Getting-And-Cleaning-Data/blob/master/tidydata.csv) in the same working directory

 ###HOW THE SCRIPT(run_analysis.R) WORKS